TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 part of the URL.
 This module is intended to take care of the different cases and provide a simpler interface to the Python script.
-It also provides a number of utilities that help in debugging scripts, and the latest addition is support for file uploads from a form (if your browser supports it).
+It also provides a number of utilities that help in debugging scripts, and the latest addition is support for file uploads kutoka a form (if your browser supports it).

 The output of a CGI script should consist of two sections, separated by a blank line.
 The first section contains a number of headers, telling the client what